lmc2179/lmc2179.github.io/_posts/2022-06-11-distributional-effects.md

 Let's take a look at an example of how we might use these in practice to learn about the distributional effects of a test.

-# An example: How did my A/B test affect
+# An example: How did my A/B test affect the distribution of revenue?

 Let's once more put ourselves in the shoes of that most beloved of Capitalist Heroes, the [purveyor of little tiny cat sunglasses](https://lmc2179.github.io/posts/confidence_prediction.html).
 Having harnessed the illuminating insights of your business' data, you've consistently been improving your key metric of Revenue per Cat.
 You currently send out a weekly email about the current purrmotional sales, a newsletter beloved by dashing calicos and tabbies the world over.
 As you are the sort of practical, industrious person who is willing to spend their valuable time reading a blog about statistics, you originally gave this email the very efficient subject line of "Weekly Newsletter" and move on to other things.